 The creation of that safe space is dependent on a strong therapeutic relationship.
 As a therapist I use empathy, genuineness, humor, vulnerability and openness to foster the trust that is imperative to the creation of a strong therapeutic bond.
 It is important to remember that therapy can be hard and change is often scary, but I wholeheartedly believe that a trusting relationship between therapist and patient is the first step towards easing those fears.

 M.S.W., University of Denver; Denver, CO; June 2016

 B.S. in Psychology, University of Utah; Salt Lake City, UT; May 2014

-Licensed as a Certified Social Worker, State of Utah; June 2016
+Licensed as a Clinical Social Worker, State of Utah; June 2018

 I have had the privilege to work clinically with diverse populations in several different contexts.
 I volunteered with CASA of Utah and worked with children in the foster system as an advocate for their best interests.
 I have completed my graduate level internships.
 On internship, I worked autonomously with patients under the supervision of licensed social workers.
 My experience includes the Gender Identity Center of Colorado in Denver, CO, Wasatch Mental Health in Provo, UT., and the Pennock Center for Counseling in Brighton, CO.
 I have conducted therapy with adults, children, adolescents, families and couples.
 In addition to my educational internship experience, I have a background in the medical field prior to graduate school which provides me with experience in the mind-body connection.
 I began working at Corner Canyon Counseling in 2016; the majority of my practice has been working with adolescents and adults.
 Additionally, I work with children, families and couples.